Maria waved a hand in front of the girl’s face. The girl continued staring blankly forward, unflinching.

 Maria found her endearing.

-Propping her elbow up on the table, Ley sighed and nodded to the bounty hunter.
+Propping her elbow up on the table, Ley sighed at the bounty hunter.
 “How about you?”

 The bounty hunter remained silent.

 “It’s alright, dear,” Morandi assuaged the girl, throwing a dismissive glance in the bounty hunter’s direction.
 “You don’t have to tell us if you don’t want to.
 But we need to clarify a couple of points we’re a bit foggy about.”
 He gestured to himself and then faltered and cleared his throat.
 “We made introductions earlier, but I’m sure with everything going on, memorizing our names is the last thing on your mind.
 Once again, my name is Morandi.
 I’m a sailor.
 From Gemini.”

 The girl turned in his direction and inclined her head.
 “It’s nice to meet you.
 Gemini is where I need to go.”

 “You’re the package the Campanas wanted Maria to deliver,” Ley surmised after rubbing her eyes and tightening her magenta scarf.